boygaggoo/RPOiOSGuides/Push Notifications.en.md

 ###How APNS works?

 If the notification service is enabled in your app, iOS will generate a unique ID, called **device token**.
-This token is generated when the app is opened for the firt time and the user acepts the app to send him push notifications.
-We need to send this token to our server and storage it on a database in order to send requests to the APNS server.
+This token is generated when the app is opened for the firt time and the user accepts the app to send him push notifications.
+We need to send this token to our server and store it on a database in order to send requests to the APNS server.
 Then, we will have to use a library to interact with the APNS server.
 We will see these libraries below.

 ###APNS server libraries